 How to choose a DPO in a School?

-In Spain, since the publication of the National Data Protection Law in December 2018, the need for schools to appoint a Data Protection Officer (DPO) is a legal obligation.
+In Spain, since the publication of the National Data Protection Law in December 2018, is a legal obligation the need to appoint a DPO (Data Protection Officer) in a School.

 The challenges of the DPO position, which will be analyzed later, have increased considerably, with the COVID19 crisis that has launched many Schools to explore multiple technological tools to continue with their “normal” activity with their students at home: Video calls platforms, applications or extensions for roll call, online exams through facial recognition or publication of student work online, etc.